neuroinformatics-unit/gsoc/GSoC-2025/movement_support for Kalman filters_(Shraddha Bharadwaj).md

 - **GSoC experience**

     - In-depth look into the workings of mathematical trajectory modeling.
-    - Achieve clean data handling and aggregation.
+    - Achieve clean data handling and aggregation modules that can be used dor downstream analysis.
     - Become an open source contributor for a tool
     - Experiment and learn integrations of latent factor modeling into computational frameworks.

 - **Are you also applying to projects with other organizations in GSoC 2025?**

- Nothing else, I came across this package which is very close to what I have been working on in the past year, and am applying to this out of pure enthusiasm for behavior modelling
+ Nothing else, I came across this package which is very close to what I have been working on in the past year, and am applying to this out of pure enthusiasm for behavior modeling\